-The aim of this exercise is to create a variant Tuto2 of Tuto1 where concrete grids are associated with areas.
+The aim of this exercise is to create a variant Tuto2 of Tuto1 where concrete grids are attached to the areas.
 It's a rough RPG where our ghost moves around on a grid that dictates where he can and can't go.
 You'll be working in the ch.epfl.cs107.play.tuto2 package.